AP® U.S. History Course And Exam Description

 In the AP U.S. History course, you’ll learn important thinking skills like Comparison (comparing things), Causation (figuring out why things happen), Continuity (seeing how things stay the same), and Change (changing over time).

-The "big ideas" are themes that help students make connections among concepts.
-Applying these themes in different contexts will help you develop a conceptual understanding of the historical events and processes included in the APUSH course units.
+The "themes" are themes that help students make connections among APUSH key concepts.
+Applying these themes in different contexts will help you develop a conceptual understanding of the historical events and processes included in the APUSH units.

-These big ideas will also improve your historical reasoning and analysis skills, which are crucial for doing well on the APUSH exam.
-The College Board® defines the 8 big ideas as follows:
+These themes will also improve your historical reasoning and analysis skills, which are crucial for doing well on the APUSH exam.
+The College Board® defines the 8 themes as follows:

 This theme focuses on the development of American and national identity and values among the diverse and changing population of North America, as well as citizenship, constitutionalism, foreign policy, assimilation, and American exceptionalism.